isfzade/SpoonsGame/README.md

 # Spoons Game - Android Application
 ## Introduction
 The Spoons Game is a non-commercial and not-Play Store-published Android application which developed by using Jetpack Compose.
-This game was developed by Isfandiyar Rashidzade in the scope of TestDevLab seniority level assignment.
+This game was developed by Isfandiyar Rashidzade.

-The application was delivered in 5 February 2024

 ## About the Application
 The game is mainly composed of menu, game play, high scores screens.